Do You Need an Immediate 501c3?

 We have a solution for such a situation.
 We have a tax-exempt 501c3 that can receive the donation.
 It isn’t worthwhile to receive donations smaller than $50,000, but sometimes the donations are much larger.
 Sometimes an individual or grant-making organization is motivated to give the recipient nonprofit a large donation but is constrained by rules that state that grants can only be given to a 501c3, not one in process with the IRS.
 This can be especially true near the end of the year as donors want to make a tax-deductible contribution and receive the tax benefit in that year.

 Once our 501c3 receives the donation in secured funds from the donor, it takes 10% and holds onto the remaining 90% of the funds until your nonprofit receives tax-exempt status from the IRS.
 At that time, it remits the 90% of the donated amount to the new organization that now has its 501c3.
 The 10% is not refundable, and if for any reason the organization does not receive tax-exempt status from the IRS, the 90% is remitted to the donor (assuming the donor has not yet taken a tax-deduction for the donation—if he or she has, then the 90% will be remitted to the 501c3 of his or her choice).
 The donor is responsible for any tax considerations and consequences of the donation.

-We can do this for you provided you have a nonprofit corporation and you have a 501c3 application in process to the IRS.
+We can do this for you provided you have a 501c3 application in process to the IRS.
 If you don’t yet have an application in process to the IRS, we can begin that for you today.